puzzleMiao/Unity-VR-script/README.md

 **Do not copy the code in these projects directly.
 This repository is here for my personal reference and to showcase my development in programming over time.

-Several of these scripts have frameworks created by Laure Michelon, the lecturer at UCLA IDEAS Campus. https://github.com/laure-m
+Several of these scripts have frameworks created by Laure Michelon, the Lecturer at UCLA. https://github.com/laure-m

 Several of these scripts have frameworks from Scrnalt's project